cmergny/time-series-forecasting/README.md

 Python 3.x is required with *pytorch* installed.
 Having a cuda compatible GPU is strongly advised.
 You may also require to install *tqdm*, *glob* and *shutil* modules if not installed by default in your environnement.

+The best, easiest and fastest way to this, is by using conda and the environnement.yml file in this repo.
+In **the time-series-forecasting** folder open a terminal and type:

+     conda env create -f misc/environment.yml

+this will create an conda environnement with the necessary modules to run theses scripts.

 ## Project layout
 --------